Images Make the World Go Round

 As a general rule of thumb, we typically aim for:

-Always keep in mind how many other images are on the page and if you have a carousel on your pages remember to factor in the amount of slides you have.
+Always keep in mind how many other images are on the page and if you have a carousel on your pages remember to factor in a number of slides you have.
 With carousels, testing has shown that users generally don’t get past the first slide.
 Try to limit a carousel to three images, as it is unlikely that the later ones will be seen or acted on.

 Preach Best Practices

 Remember your site should be efficient and optimized to provide optimal page performance.
 When it is time to turn things over to the client they need to be informed on best practices of using images with their content (if they are going to be the ones to add and edit content).